-How does Ann Arbor SPARK account for its Act 88 County public funding?
+How does Ann Arbor SPARK account for its general fund contribution it receives from Washtenaw County?

 Our results are included with a full funding report.
 The metrics that Ann Arbor SPARK reports include leveraged funding, jobs created and retained through the funding, and the location of the project.

 The most recent report is available at this link:

 Do other municipalities provide financial support to SPARK?

 Yes, the following spreadsheet summarizes that support by jurisdiction and the projects, capital investment and projected jobs that have been impacted by SPARK activity in each community.

 When a company leaves Ann Arbor, is it required to pay back any loans or grants funded by the LDFA?

 It’s inevitable that some companies will leave Ann Arbor for another location.
 Between July 1, 2016 and June 30, 2017, a total of 163 companies received LDFA funded business services.
 Out of those 163 companies, 24 companies relocated outside of downtown Ann Arbor.
 Twenty of those companies are still registered in southeast Michigan, which is exciting news for the state’s economy.
 In this way, the goal of the funding was achieved: LDFA is funded by the State, and the state’s money is what was awarded to the companies.

 When a company leaves Ann Arbor, a provision does exist in the agreements and loans that they will repay any LDFA funding.
 Ann Arbor SPARK is earnest in collecting from those companies to the extent that the time and actual expense related to collecting repayment isn’t greater than the amount of funding to be collected.